Zoë Kravitz and Karl Glusman Split: Relive Their Four-Year Romance - E! Online

 A break up no one saw coming: Zoë Kravitz and Karl Glusman have called it quits.

 Just two days before the Christmas holiday, the Big Little Lies star filed for divorce from the 32-year-old actor on Dec.
 23, 2020.
-However, the news didn't break until Jan.
-2 with People confirming their split through court records and Zoë's rep.
+However, E!
+News confirmed their split on Jan.
+3, per the actress' rep. The news also broke on Karl's birthday.

-That same day, the High Fidelity star shared a cheeky meme on Instagram Stories, in which a person dubbed "The Universe" was throwing out a trash bag into a dumpster that was labeled, "People places and things that no longer serve my greatest and highest good."
+That same day, the High Fidelity actress shared a cheeky meme on Instagram Stories, in which a person dubbed "The Universe" was throwing out a trash bag into a dumpster that was labeled, "People places and things that no longer serve my greatest and highest good."
 Zoë captioned her post, "MOOD."

 Hours later, she uploaded an image of the night sky to her main feed and wrote, "new year/ little things."